 Narrabri Region’s impressive number of different ecosystems makes it a fantastic bird watching area.
 From the massive heights of Mt Kaputar to the scrub of the Pilliga Forest to the low lying wetlands of Yarrie Lake, these vastly different habitats sustain a huge range of birds.

-The leaflets below are handy tools for any keen birdwatcher spending time in Narrabri Shire.
+The leaflets below are handy tools for any keen birdwatcher spending time in Narrabri Region.

-Following the success of the Western Namoi Floodplains brochure, the Narrabri Shire Visitor Information Centre in conjuction with independent consultant James Faris and the LLS have produced similar brochures outlining the birds in both the Narrabri Lake and Yarrie Lake areas.
+Following the success of the Western Namoi Floodplains brochure, the Narrabri Region Visitor Information Centre in conjunction with independent consultant James Faris and the LLS have produced similar brochures outlining the birds in both the Narrabri Lake and Yarrie Lake areas.